realmariano/PhDthesis/README.md

 The tree is thought to keep things clean and manageable.

 If you do not use some kind of reference management system, perhaps you will find https://github.com/realmariano/wiki_labo helpful.

+This template aims to simplify and improve the (Xe)LaTeX report template: it works with _pdfLaTeX_, _XeLaTeX_ and _LuaLaTeX_, as it supports TrueType and OpenType fonts.

+_BibLaTeX_ is used for the bibliography, backend _biber_.

 ## License